trackier/android_sdk/README.md

 <p>
-Important: it is crucial to use the correct dev key when initializing the SDK.
-Using the wrong dev key or an incorrect dev key impact all traffic sent from the SDK and cause attribution and reporting issues.
+Important: it is crucial to use the correct SDK key when initializing the SDK.
+Using the wrong SDK key or an incorrect SDK key impact all traffic sent from the SDK and cause attribution and reporting issues.
 </p>

 ## <a id="qs-track-event"></a>Events Tracking

 <a id="qs-retrieve-event-id"></a>Trackier events trackings enable to provides the insights into how to user interacts with your app.
-Trackier sdk easily get that insights data from the app.
+Trackier SDK easily get that insights data from the app.
 Just follow with the simple events integration process

 Trackier provides the `Built-in events` and `Customs events` on the Trackier panel.